 Social Networking — or, as it was once called, “making friends” — still happens in class, in the cafeteria, and at parties.
 But now kids can also do it online with sites like Facebook, Twitter, Tumblr, YouTube, Instagram and more.
 Here are some safety tips for helping your teen navigate these sites and other sites on the internet:

 Heading Off Trouble

-1. Learn everything you can about the Internet.
-No excuses and no whining that you never even learned how to program the VCR.
-Ask your teen to show you what’s cool on the Internet.
+- Learn everything you can about the Internet.
+Ask your teen to show you what they like online.
 Have them show you great places for teens and fill you in on areas that you might find interesting too.
 Make this one area where you get to be the student and your teen gets to be the teacher.

-2. Talk to your teen about your Internet safety concerns in a positive way and give them the opportunity to make safety resolutions that you can both live with.
-Discuss what can be posted in their profile on a social networking site (MySpace, Facebook, Xanga, etc.), how much time can be spent online, whether or not chat rooms are permitted, and which websites are permitted and which ones are off limits.
+- Talk to your teen about your Internet safety concerns in a positive way and give them the opportunity to make safety resolutions that you can both live with.
+Discuss what can be posted in their profile on a social networking site (Facebook, Tumblr, Instagram, etc.), how much time can be spent online, and which websites are permitted and which ones are off limits.
 Ask your teen to use the privacy settings provided by their social networking site.
 These settings will allow your teen to restrict who has access to their profile.
 Tell your teen that you want access to their profile and that you will be looking at their profile on a regular basis.
-Use a screen name that won’t embarrass your teen.
+Use a screen name that won't embarrass your teen.

-5. Make sure your teen’s screen name doesn’t say too much about them.
-Even if your teen thinks their screen name makes them anonymous, it may not take a genius to combine clues to figure out who your teen is and where they can be found.
+- Make sure your teen's screen name doesn't say too much about them.
+Even if your teen thinks their screen name makes them anonymous, it may not take much to combine clues to figure out who your teen is and where they can be found.
 Screen names should not be provocative.

-4. Check out blocking, filtering, and ratings applications…
+- Check out blocking, filtering, and ratings applications